Content updated for accuracy on 9/9/25.

 Requirements To Apply With Translate.com

-All that’s required to get started is setting up an account, which appears to be pretty much unrestricted.
+All that’s required to get started is setting up an account.
 After that, you’ll have to take tests to qualify for different language combos.
 There is no need for special certifications or prior experience in the field.

 Worker Feedback On Translate.com